akshayagovind02/Extracting-Jobs-from-USAJOBS-via-API/README.md

 Link to Tableau Dashboard : https://public.tableau.com/views/MSANonMSA-CyberSecurityJobsAvailabilityBasedonUSAJobPostings/USAJOBS_MSA2?:language=en-US&:display_count=n&:origin=viz_share_link

-The dashboard is formed as a two layer map where the base layer segregates the MSA and Non-MSA regions in the USA.The secound layer __
+The dashboard is formed as a two layer map where the base layer segregates the MSA and Non-MSA regions in the USA.The secound layer shows the availability of jobs represnted by a legend and text displaying the exact count